Doctors for Global Health: Morazan, El Salvador

-DGH was born out of work that began in the communities of La Estancia, El Salvador in the mid 1990s.
+DGH was born out of work that began in the communities of La Estancia, El Salvador in the mid-1990s.
 This remote mountainous area was heavily affected by loss and destruction during the country's twelve-year civil war.
-In 2001, members of the community joined together to form La Asociación de Campesinos para el Desarrollo Humano (Peasants for Human Development, C.D.H.), which was officially recognized as a Salvadoran nonprofit organization in August 2004.
+In 2001, members of the community joined to form La Asociación de Campesinos para el Desarrollo Humano (Peasants for Human Development, C.D.H.), which was officially recognized as a Salvadoran nonprofit organization in August 2004.
 Today, DGH supports C.D.H. as it runs the local community health center and six early childhood development centers as well as broader community health and development projects.

 Santa Marta, El Salvador

 Santa Marta is a rural community in the Department of Cabañas.
 DGH supports the work of the Community Rehabilitation Center, currently managed by two community health promoters.
-The Center has evolved since the 1990s to provide a wide array of services including physical therapy and other body work techniques, specifically developed to address the needs of war wounded, injured, and people suffering from chronic musculoskeletal conditions.
+The center has evolved since the 1990s to provide a wide array of services including physical therapy and other body work techniques, specifically developed to address the needs of war wounded, injured, and people suffering from chronic musculoskeletal conditions.
 DGH has consistently provided volunteer medical students and other health care providers to work alongside Salvadoran physicians, health promoters, and other staff at the Ministry of Health Clinic.
 Additionally, DGH also raises funds for COCOSI (COmite COntra SIda), a youth led organization which uses theater and role playing to educate their peers and adults on the risk of HIV and sexually transmitted disease, together with gender related issues.
 Recently, COCOSI received international recognition for their work when they were awarded the 2010 Red Ribbon Award as a group demonstrating outstanding community leadership and action in reducing the spread and impact of AIDS.